oriondream/homebridge-dht/README.md

 # homebridge-dht

-This is a fork of NorthernMan54 for the Dallas DS18B20 sensor.
+This is a fork of NorthernMan54's repository with modifications for the Dallas DS18B20 sensor.
 If you have a DTxx sensor, you can avoid the hassle by running:
 ```
 npm install homebridge-dht
 ```